 The EU and euro area job vacancy rates are calculated on the basis of the information that is available; no estimates are made for missing or incomplete data.
 It is therefore not possible, at present, to provide EU or euro area job vacancy rates analysed by economic activity, occupation or size of enterprise.

 The job vacancy rate, in part, reflects the unmet demand for labour, as well as potential mismatches between the skills and availability of those who are unemployed and those sought by employers.
-Job vacancy statistics are used by the European Commission and the European Central Bank (ECB) to analyse and monitor the development of the labour market for the EU and for individual Member States.
+Job vacancy statistics are used by the European Commission and the European Central Bank (ECB) to analyse and monitor the development of the labour market for the EU and its individual Member States.
 These statistics are also a key indicator for assessing the business cycle and for a structural analysis of the economy.